The Future of Health Care in Kent County

 - Expanded patient access via improved transportation

-- A dedicated Aging and Wellness Center of Excellence
+- A dedicated Aging & Wellness Center

 In an ongoing dialogue about the particular needs of Kent County, we are listening to the community.
 We know that we must take a new approach to health care that fits this vibrant community's unique character and evolving demographics.